mesosphere/dcos-docs-site/pages/ksphere/kommander/1.1.0-beta/clusters/index.md

 #### Adding/Removing Cluster Labels

 Cluster labels are matched to the selectors created for [projects](/ksphere/kommander/1.1.0-beta/projects/).
-If a cluster is removed from a project any resources deployed to the cluster from that Project will be removed.
-If a cluster is added to a project any existing project resources will be deployed to the cluster.
+If a cluster is removed from a project, any resources deployed to the cluster from that Project are removed.
+If a cluster is added to a project any existing project resources are deployed to the cluster.

 #### Valid labels